Hams and Monitoring Enthusiasts Needed

 Biologists want to know about the effects of habitat, diet, dispersal, migration and predation on many species of concern.
 Radio tracking is an important tool for them.
 However, it's not easy for a few researchers to track the ones that move large distances, such as migratory birds.
 They sometimes use small aircraft to increase radio tracking range, but that's very expensive and requires consistent good weather.
 What they need is a large number of widely-spaced receiving stations, covering the entire possible migration area.
 That's not financially practical either, but there are many radio hobbyists scattered out there.
 Why not have them help?

-In 1998 at the request of Helen Trefry, a Canadian biologist, Homing In readers in central and western states began carefully tuning their receivers each fall and spring, listening for weak pulsed signals from radio tags on Western Burrowing Owls.
-We've also provided volunteer support to Burrowing Owl researchers in the state of Washington and the provinces of Saskatchewan and Alberta, as you can read in the Owl Project History page of this site.
+In 1998 at the request of Helen Trefry, a Canadian biologist, Homing In readers in central and western states began carefully tuning their receivers each fall and spring, listening for weak dit-like signals from radio tags on Western Burrowing Owls.
+We have since provided volunteer support to Burrowing Owl researchers in the state of Washington and the provinces of Saskatchewan and Alberta, as you can read in the Owl Project History page of this site.
 These project have helped scientists learn the migratory habits of these threatened birds, which have been shown to travel almost 2200 miles to their winter homes in Mexico and southern states.

 Since then, the informal Biotrackers group has participated in studies of Saw-whet Owls, Sandhill Cranes, American Woodcocks, Purple Martins, Mexican Long-nosed Bats and Indiana Bats.
-No projects are currently under way, but read on to find out about our most recent research project and gain an understanding of what volunteers can do.
+Year 2008 was the second year of the Loggerhead Shrike project.
+Read on to find out how you can help them by listening to VHF radio in your home and vehicles.

 More information on this and other projects will be posted on this Homing In site page as received.
 For e-mail notification of these updates, subscribe to the Biotrackers mailing list by sending e-mail to biotrackers-subscribe@yahoogroups.com.
 The subject line and text are ignored.
 To prevent spam, only subscribers may post and all new subscriptions must be approved by the List Moderator.

-At other pages of this site, you will find stories of previous volunteer wildlife monitoring/tracking efforts, ideas for suitable receivers and antennas, a sample tag signal file, plus other tips on hearing and verifying wildlife tags.
+At other pages of this site, you will find ideas for suitable receivers and antennas, a sample tag signal file, plus other tips on hearing and verifying wildlife tags.
+There are also stories of previous volunteer wildlife monitoring/tracking efforts,

 In the photo: Loggerhead Shrike by Alec Monro